Olaminiyi/Project-20/README.md

 > [!NOTE]
 > Ensure you edit the `.env` to have the data of your database.

+> [!IMPOTANT]
-Ensure you are inside the directory "tooling" that has the file Dockerfile and build your container :
+> Ensure you are inside the directory "tooling" that has the file Dockerfile and build your container :
 ```
 sudo docker build -t tooling:0.0.1 .
 ```